learn-co-curriculum/phase-1-array-find-method-lab/README.md

 * It should return the `year` when the win occurred (if it occurred at all!)
 * If no win is found, it should return, sadly, `undefined`

+Remember the workflow:

+1. Install the dependencies using `npm install`.
+2. Run the tests using `npm test`.
+3. Read the errors; vocalize what they're asking you to do.
+4. Write code; repeat steps 2 and 3 often until a test passes.
+5. Repeat as needed for the remaining tests.

+After you have all the tests passing, remember to commit and push your changes up to GitHub, then submit your work to Canvas using CodeGrade.

 ## Conclusion

 `Array.prototype.find()` is a built-in function in JavaScript which is used to